abhiTronix/deffcode/docs/recipes/advanced/update-metadata.md

 # :material-cog-refresh: Updating Video Metadata

 > In addition of using [`metadata`](../../reference/ffdecoder/#deffcode.ffdecoder.FFdecoder.metadata) property object in FFdecoder API for probing metadata information _(only as JSON string)_  for each multimedia stream available in the given video source, you can also easily update the video metadata on-the-fly by assigning desired data as python dictionary to the same overloaded `metadata` property object.
-This metadata information is used by FFdecoder API to formulate its default FFmpeg Pipeline for real-time video-frames generation.
+This feature can be used either for adding new custom properties to metadata, or to override source metadata properties used by FFdecoder API to formulate its default Decoder Pipeline for real-time video-frames generation.

 We'll discuss video metadata extraction using both these APIs briefly in the following recipes:

-!!! quote "This feature is not yet fully explored, but in the near future you'll be able to use it to dynamically alter any FFmpeg Pipeline property of your video frames _(such as frame-size, pixel-format, etc.)_ in real-time like a pro.
-Stay tuned :smiley:"
+!!! quote "This feature is not yet fully explored, but in the near future you'll be able to use it to dynamically override any Video frames Decoder Pipeline property _(such as frame-size, pixel-format, etc.)_ in real-time like a pro.
+Stay tuned for more updates :eyes:"

 &thinsp;